 The economic management reform initiated by N.S.
 Khrushchev in 1957 led to the abolition of industry ministries, including the Ministry of Aviation Industry (MAP).
-Aviation Design Bureaus were transferred to the State Committee for Aviation Technology (GKAT), and serial plants were transferred to the Councils of National Economy (SNKh).
+Aviation Design Bureaus were transferred to the State Committee for Aviation Technology (GKAT), and serial plants to the Councils of National Economy (SNKh).

 In 1961, the Sukhoi Design Bureau developed a preliminary design for the U-22, and in February 1962, a mock-up commission was held.
 However, work stalled in Komsomolsk-on-Amur.
 Serial plants, especially after being transferred to the jurisdiction of the SNKh, prioritized the production of serial products.
 Experimental production was relegated to the background, and work on this topic was virtually non-existent in 1962–1963.

 The first prototype arrived at the Design Bureau on September 3, 1965, and on October 25, test pilot E. K. Kukushev made the first flight on it.
-State tests were completed in May 1966, after which the aircraft was recommended for serial production and adoption into service under the designation Su-7U.
+State tests were completed in May 1966, after which the aircraft was recommended for mass production and adoption into service under the designation Su-7U.

-The Su-7U combat trainer was equipped with an AL-7F1-200 turbojet engine.
+The Su-7U combat trainer fighter was equipped with an AL-7F1-200 turbojet engine.
 Subsequently, the AL-7F-1-250 engine, which had an increased service life, was used for this modification.

 Serial production of the Su-7U began in 1966.
 In the same year, the first aircraft entered the Air Force.
 In addition, in 1967, the production of the export version, the Su-7UMK, began.
 A total of 365 two-seat Su-7U and Su-7UMK aircraft were built until 1971.